pmeeny/CI-MS4-LoveRugby/README.md

 3. Under Developers, click on the API keys section
 <br>![API keys](readme/misc/stripe_keys1.png)
 4. Note the values for the publishable and secret keys
-5. In your local enviroment(env.py) and heroku, create enviroment variables STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY with the publishable and secret key values
+5. In your local environment(env.py) and heroku, create environment variables STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY with the publishable and secret key values
 <br><code>os.environ.setdefault('STRIPE_PUBLIC_KEY', 'YOUR_VALUE_GOES_HERE')</code>
 <br><code>os.environ.setdefault('STRIPE_SECRET_KEY', 'YOUR_VALUE_GOES_HERE')</code>
 6. Back in the Developers section of your stripe account click on Webhooks